0ax1/MPI-Checker/README.md

 - `missing wait`: Nonblocking call without matching wait.
 - `unmatched wait`: Waiting for a request that was never used by a nonblocking call.

 All of these checks should produce zero false positives.
-Bug reports are only omitted if the checker is sure that an invariant was violated.
+Bug reports are only emitted if the checker is sure that an invariant was violated.

+###Point to Point Schema Validation
+If only additions for an argument are used operands are accepted as a match if they appear as a permutation.
+Else if subtractions are used operands have to be in the same order.
+To match point to point calls the checker has to make some assumptions how arguments are specified.
+To match variables across cases and functions the same variable name has to be used.
+For the rank argument the checker expects the last operator to be "inverse" and the last operand to be equal.
+If none except the last operator are additions also rank operands (excluding the last) are matched if they appear as a permutation:
+<br>`MPI_Isend(&buf, 1, MPI_INT, f() + N + 3 + rank + 1, 0, MPI_COMM_WORLD, &sendReq1);`<br>
+`MPI_Irecv(&buf, 1, MPI_INT, N + f() + 3 + rank - 1, 0, MPI_COMM_WORLD, &recvReq1);`<br>

 ## Prerequisites
 Current versions of: `zsh`, `svn`, `git`, `cmake`, `ninja`, `sed` (install